ellisonbg/py4science/book/why_python.rst

 purpose of our book.
-But we encourage our readers to visit the `History of Python`_ blog where Guido van Rossum, the creator of Python, presents a detailed and fascinating personal account of the language's evolution. personal account
+But we encourage our readers to visit the `History of Python`_ blog where Guido van Rossum, the creator of Python, presents a detailed and fascinating personal account of the language's evolution.

 .. _history of python: _python_history

-Guido van Rossum,   worked at the CWI Dutch mathematics research institute and had worked for a few years on a project to develop an educational programming language called ABC.
-After that, he joined a group developing a distributed operating system called Amoeba, and found himself needing a way to rapidly develop utilities for Amoeba that would fit the system's architecture better than the Bourne shell and yet would be easier to use than pure C.  While the ABC project had not been very successful in the long term, Guido found a lot of useful ideas in the language, and decided to design

-"bridge the gap between C and the shell"
+Guido van Rossum worked at the CWI Dutch mathematics research institute and had worked for a few years on a project to develop an educational programming language called ABC.
+After that, he joined a group developing a distributed operating system called Amoeba, and found himself needing a way to rapidly develop utilities for Amoeba that would fit the system's architecture better than the Bourne shell and yet would be easier to use than pure C.  While the ABC project had not been very successful in the long term, Guido found a lot of useful ideas in the language, and decided to design a language that would "bridge the gap between C and the shell".

 There is a key aspect in which Python differs from the systems we described above.
 All of them are commercial products whose internal source code is